 Phase 1: Demo

 The first step was to clear everything off and demo all of the concrete.
 We rented a heavy-duty jackhammer and spent about 2 days removing it all.
 We did this at the same time as we were removing our yellow siding, so we used the same dumpster to dispose of all the concrete.
 The stairs were significantly more difficult to demo than the patio- they were almost completely solid concrete.
 Josh mostly ran the jackhammer while I made trips with the wheelbarrow.
+I lost count of how many trips I made, but ended up filling about 1/3 of a 30 yard dumpster!

 We lived with a dirt patch and no back stairs for about 9 months before we were able to start working on it again in the spring!